dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 - Survival
 - Commitment
 - Virtuous Cycle
-- Leverage the best tools to learn Azure at cloud speed
+- Iterate on best tools and techniques
 ---

 # Survival
 - Desire to provide for family without returning to a boring job
+- Midlife career crisis pro

 ---